robertsdotpm/p2pd/docs/source/general/pipes.rst

 The msg_cb also doesn't have to be an async callback but keep in mind if it's given as a regular function you will have to use asyncio.create_task to schedule any callbacks and you won't be able to await them.
-Since the whole library uses async await it's best just to use an async msg_cb.
+Since the whole library uses async await it's best to use an async method.

-Using message handlers like this is very useful because you can install them for either a server pipe or a client pipe and it will automatically be called when there's a new message.
-No need to run your own loop and call awaits on some object.
-The event loop handles it.
+Using message handlers like this is useful because you can install them for either a server pipe or a client pipe and it will automatically be called when there's a new message.
+No need to run your own loop and call await on them The event loop handles it.

 ----